SUNYOTECH/api-docs/source/index.md

 You can view code examples across this documentation in the dark area to the right, and switch between different programming languages with the tabs in the top right.

+<aside class="warning">Although this document serves as a general reference for the methods available in our client libraries, please refer to the GitHub repository of every of them (linked on the right side) for more thorough specifications and ready-to-run examples.</aside>

 # Authentication
 ```javascript
 stampery = new Stampery('367c6ec2-5791-4cf5-8094-4bae00c639b4');